 Toward the end of the rise preheat oven to 425°F. Fill a baking dish or tray with water and place it on the bottom shelf of the oven to heat up.
 Alternately you could add a dish or tray of boiling water at the same time you are placing the baguettes in the oven.
 In whatever way you can try to create steam which will produce the crunchy exterior of a traditional baguette.

 Lightly dust the top of the loaves with flour (I use brown rice flour).
 Using a sharp knife or lame make diagonal slashes along the length of the baguette.
 When the oven is ready, bake the baguettes for 20 minutes at 425°F. Remember, try to create steam to facilitate a crunchy crust, spritzing water just before you close the oven door also works as does creating a foil tent over the loaves

-After 20 minutes, lower the heat to 350°F. Since I use a makeshift baking sleeve, at the 20 minute mark, I take the baguette out of the baking dish to bake on the parchment paper for another 10-15 minutes until the tops are lightly browned.
+After 20 minutes, lower the heat to 250°F. With a makeshift baking sleeve, take the baguette out of the baking dish to bake on the parchment paper for another 5-10 minutes.
 Bread is done when it makes a hollow sound once tapped and when the crust is firm on all sides

 Place the loaves onto a rack and allow to cool